Saving & Spending Financial Health

 This was a wacky product fail that should have been a smash hit.
 General Motors launched an electric car way before Tesla was on the scene.

-The other thing that really killed the EV1 was that it was only available as a lease; consumers had to pay $500/month if they wanted the car.
-With no purchase option and strong limitations, it’s no shock the EV1 went bye-bye.
+The other thing that really killed the EV1 was that it was only available as a lease.
+With no purchase option and strong limitations, it's no shock the EV1 was eventually phased out.

 kyrychukvitaliy/Adobe E-book device on beach

 Does anyone remember the G4 Cube?
-It was supposed to be super compact but had many problems that should have been resolved before launch.
+It was supposed to be super compact, but it had many problems that should have been resolved before launch.

-Consumers didn’t bite, but it did give ideas for making compact computers work better in the future.
+Consumers didn't bite and it was discontinued in 2001, but it did give ideas for making compact computers work better in the future.

 alexmillos/Adobe Blackberry Storm cellphone

-BlackBerry tossed the project in the bin quickly in the face of numerous returns, and the phone is left as a tiny footnote in BlackBerry's history.
+BlackBerry tossed the project in the bin quickly in the face of numerous returns, and the phone became a tiny footnote in BlackBerry's history.

 MoviePass